What is flight cancellation compensation?

 Did you know that when an airline cancels your flight, you may be eligible to receive flight cancellation compensation?

-EU regulation, EC 261, gives passengers the right to be reimbursed for flight cancellations providing certain criteria are met.
+EU regulation, EC 261, gives passengers the right to be reimbursed for cancelled flights providing certain criteria are met.

 If you qualify under EC 261, an airline is obligated to pay you flight cancellation compensation of up to €600 .